miklevin/Pipulate.com/software.md

 #### What Do You Do With a Database of Pages?

-What kind of investigations?
-Hand you not read this page?
+What kind of investigations? have you not read this page?
 Let's extract the title tags, create a Pandas DataFrame, save the URLs plus title tags as an Excel document and push it to Google Sheets… duhhh